juancki/docus/source/problems/knapsack-travelsman.rst

 Travel Salesman Problem
 .......................
-This problems is about distances rather than weights.
+The Travel Salesman problem is about distances rather than weights.
 In this case we have a set of locations that we want to visit scattered over a space.
 All places have to be visited.
 What we want to minimize is the distance traveled, and thus save time and fuel, because we care about our employees and climate change.

 Travel Salesmane representation problem .......................................
 **Graphs** :The actual positions of the locations is not relevant but the distance between them is.
 The problem is usually presented with a graph which vertexes are the locations and the edges are the distance from one vertex to the other.

-**Matricial** :It can also be represented with a NxN matrix where N is the number of elements.
+.. **Matricial** :It can also be represented with a NxN matrix where N is the number of elements.
 The element :math:`a_{ij}` is the distance from the location :math:`l_i` to :math:`l_j`.
 If you can go and come from any two locations, the graph will be undirected and the matrix symetric.

 .. list-table::